sjbennett123/gloryforthefist/content/rules/_index.md

  Duration: 5 Days
 ```

 This spell produces a glowing light and allows the caster to kindle a light wand.
 The light can then be used by anyone.
-It will not work without a phys-rep. You cannot cast a Illumination spell at a person or tree and have the person or tree glow.
+It will not work without a phys-rep. You cannot cast an Illumination spell at a person or tree and have the person or tree glow.
 There must be a properly dimmed flashlight or other out-of-game light source provided.
 The spell lasts until it is dispelled.
-If using a flashlight for this spell, the lens of the flashlight must be covered by a cloth, tissue paper or a gel to diffuse the light.
+If using a flashlight for this spell, the lens of the flashlight must be covered by a cloth, tissue paper, or a gel to diffuse the light.
 Do not shine the light in anyone’s face.
-This spell can not be thrown.
+This spell cannot be thrown.

 ### Imprision